-As I get more into mountaineering and backcountry skiing, I decided it was finally time to break down and buy a heavy duty mountaineering sleeping bag.
-I was coming up short with my online research and wanted to get the advice from other outdoor women.
+As I get more into mountaineering and backcountry skiing, I decided it was finally time to break down and buy a lightweight sleeping bag.
+I was coming up short with my online research and wanted to get the recommendations from other outdoor women.
 Fortunately, I have access to plenty of rad outdoor women and continued to ask around what bags they were using.

-The one brand that came up quite often was Feathered Friends, a local Seattle-based company.
+The one brand that came up quite often was Feathered Friends, a local Seattle-based company and arguably one of the best sleeping bags designed for big mountain objectives.
 Before making the investment, I asked to borrow a friend’s bag for an overnight ski trip and a chilly desert camping trip.
 However, I wasn’t a fan of the hood.
 I couldn’t stuff my extra clothes into the top to make a pillow, and the cinching around my head to keep the warm air in wasn’t comfortable nor closed all the way.

 Fall camping at Canyonlands National Park.